Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras

 Let $S=\K[x_1,\ldots,x_n]$ and $R=S/I$ be as above, and let $G$ be a Gröbner basis for $I$ with respect to some term order.
-In this section, we consider a certain divisibility condition on $G$ which implies that $R$ has a Koszul filtration consisting of ideals generated by variables, that is, a \emph{monomial Koszul filtration}.
-To do this, we first introduce two types of subsets of variables: $G$-sets and $G$-sequences.
+In this section, we consider a certain condition on $G$ in relation to a set of linear forms, which allows us to generalize results on linear colon ideals from \cite{Ene_2015}.
+To do this, we first introduce two types of sets of linear forms: $G$-sets and $G$-sequences.

 Given a Gröbner basis (of linear forms) $X \subset S$ and a polynomial $p \in S$ we let $\nf_X(p)$ denote the normal form of $p$ modulo $X$.
 For a set $P$ of polynomials in $S$, let

 Notice also that, if $X$ is a set of linear forms in $S$, then $X$ is a reduced Gröbner basis if and only if the linear forms have pairwise distinct leading terms.
 In particular, the cardinality of such a set $X$ is at most $n$.